apperside/thunderclone/README.md

 - the desktop agent app will then run the commands

 > 👉 **READ CAREFULLY** 👈
 > This is a super early stage project, just the seed of an idea.
-The electron desktop app will run a local socket listener **completely unprotected** at the moment, so **there are security implications** running this app
+> In order to mitigate security risks (of running a local websocket which clones locally an arbitrary repository), the agent app at the moment requires to enter a password to run.
+> This password is saved in memory and never stored anywhere, you can read more ahead about how it is used
+>
 ## 🛠️ Demo video